dflourusso/expo-sqlite-orm/README.md

 - [x] Add migrations feature
 - [x] Create a singleton to handle the instances easily
 - [x] Allow IN statement
-- [ ] Improve migrations with CLI and better examples
-- [ ] Fix some typecheckings and remove ts-igonre
 - [ ] Allow OR statement

 ## Changelog